braintrustdata/autoevals/README.md

 - Statistical (e.g. BLEU)
 - Model-based (using LLMs)

-AutoEvals is developed by the team at [BrainTrust](https://braintrustdata.com/).
+Autoevals is developed by the team at [BrainTrust](https://braintrustdata.com/).

-AutoEvals uses model-graded evaluation for a variety of subjective tasks including fact checking, safety, and more.
+Autoevals uses model-graded evaluation for a variety of subjective tasks including fact checking, safety, and more.
 Many of these evaluations are adapted from OpenAI's excellent [evals](https://github.com/openai/evals) project but are implemented so you can flexibly run them on individual examples, tweak the prompts, and debug their outputs.

-You can also create your own model-graded evaluations with AutoEvals.
+You can also create your own model-graded evaluations with Autoevals.
 It's easy to add custom prompts, parse outputs, and manage exceptions.

 ## Installation

-AutoEvals is distributed as a [Python library on PyPI](https://pypi.org/project/autoevals/) and [Node.js library on NPM](https://www.npmjs.com/package/autoevals).
+Autoevals is distributed as a [Python library on PyPI](https://pypi.org/project/autoevals/) and [Node.js library on NPM](https://www.npmjs.com/package/autoevals).

 ### Python